tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/ogone.rst

    If you wish to run tests with Ogone, within the accounting app, go to :menuselection:`Configuration --> Payment Acquirers`.
 Click on :guilabel:`Ogone`, enable :guilabel:`Test Mode` and enter your credentials in the :guilabel:`Credentials` tab.
-We recommend doing this on an Odoo test database, rather than on your main database.
+We recommend doing this on an CoquiAPPs test database, rather than on your main database.